 Overseas Nurses Registration Guidelines

 We are here to offer you support with the NMC Registration.
-In order to work as a Registered Nurse in the United Kingdom.
-The NMC (Nursing & Midwifery Council) checks and verifies that an applicant is capable of practicing safely and effectively in the UK as a nurse or a midwife, and they assess the applicant’s qualification, training, and experience against the UK NMC standards.
+In order to work as a Registered Nurse in the United Kingdom, the NMC (Nursing & Midwifery Council) checks and verifies if the applicant is capable of practicing safely and effectively in the UK as a nurse or a midwife, and they assess the applicant’s qualification, training, and experience against the UK NMC standards.

 Working as a nurse or midwife in the UK